Currently on View in W404

 In its reductive abstract vocabulary, Len responds to the legacy of Minimalist art, and particularly the muscular abstractions of artists such as Richard Serra and Tony Smith.
 In creating Len, Genger chose to use overall dimensions that were similar to Smith's famed Die, 72 x 72 x 72 inches, which he had claimed were inspired by Leonardo da Vinci's drawing of the Vitruvian man.
 Engaging in a critical dialogue with Smith's sculpture, Genger employs the medium of soft rope rather than obdurate steel, and divides the monolithic geometric form into four sections to create a marked tension between the parts and the whole.
 Furthermore, while Smith created his sculpture by employing industrial welding company to fabricate it, Genger's work is created by engaging her full body in the physically demanding process of hand-weaving heavy rope.
 In using pliable rope to weave these monolithic forms, Genger also significantly draws on the Post-Minimalist legacy of artists such as Eva Hesse and Lynda Benglis.
 Genger's sculpture embodies an elemental tension between obdurate mass and empty space, between hard-edge geometry and organic softness.

-Commissioned by the Indianapolis Museum of Art, 2009.
+Commissioned by the Indianapolis Museum of Art in 2009.